Braasileiro/DSWindowResolution/README.md

 # Installing
 Installation instructions can be found in the guide of Steam created by me: [WindowResolution Tool](http://steamcommunity.com/sharedfiles/filedetails/?id=647930410)

-The guide for Dark Souls will be released soon!

 # Building
 ```
 windres DSWindowResolution.rc -O coff -o DSWindowResolution.res